Akshay61094/behavioral_Cloning/writeup_template.md

 #### 3. Creation of the Training Set & Training Process

-For training Udacity sample training dataset is used which is data that contain center lane driving.
+For training Udacity sample training dataset is used which has data of contain center lane driving.
 Here is an example of the image with center lane driving.

 ![alt text][image2]

 As the First track in simulation is left biased so to prevent the network from being biased towards left angle, I also flipped images and angles so that we can maintain general data for both left and right angle.
 For example, here is an image that has then been flipped:

-![alt text][image6]
+![alt text][image3]

 I randomly shuffled the data set and put 20% of the data into a validation set.